Skip to main content

 For code contents of a Driver, visit Write Your First Lua Driver.

-Device profiles describe the type of device and its capabilities to the SmartThings Platform
+Device profiles describe the type of device and its capabilities to the SmartThings platform

-In the example below, hello world will appear as a light switch to the Platform.
+In the example below, hello world will appear as a light switch to the platform.

 # hello-world-profile